 Manage brand image and reputation.
 In today’s era of lightning-quick social media sharing, brand protection has become increasingly important — and far more challenging — for tech companies.
 The relentless tide of cyber threats and an ever-changing threat landscape have increased the exposure to brand image and reputation hits.
 The expanding use of social media and mobile applications by customers and employees has made it all too easy for outsiders to acquire and misrepresent personal and proprietary information.
-In the face of these realities, including expanding public disclosures of data leaks and breaches, many tech companies are examining how they interact with other organizations and how they safeguard against breaches.
+In the face of these realities, including expanding public disclosures of data leaks and breaches, many tech companies are examining how they interact with other organisations and how they safeguard against breaches.

-On the cyber-risk front, it is important for tech companies to recognize that the customer and financial data they handle are not the only targets for hackers.
-An organization’s intellectual property (IP) can be even more valuable to some threat actors, including nation-states.
+On the cyber-risk front, it is important for tech companies to recognise that the customer and financial data they handle are not the only targets for hackers.
+An organisation’s intellectual property (IP) can be even more valuable to some threat actors, including nation-states.
 The loss or theft of IP could not only undermine a company’s ability to compete, but also damage its brand and reputation in unanticipated ways.

-Without question, loss or theft of any type of high-value data can have lasting, negative effects on an organization from both operational and brand perspectives.
+Without question, loss or theft of any type of high-value data can have lasting, negative effects on an organisation from both operational and brand perspectives.
 Everything negative that happens to a company and becomes public can cause brand damage — and cyber breaches and loss of IP are among the fastest ways for this damage to occur.
 Given these considerations, management and the board must work together to manage the brand and make brand protection one of the company’s top priorities.

 Senior management should take the lead in deciding what type of interaction they would like from the board and define how they want to involve the board in the brand protection process.
 And if they haven’t done that, then the board should waste no time in asking for their input.
 As there are many risks to consider with respect to brand image, risk management is an important skill from a branding standpoint because severe unmitigated risks could lead to events that can erode the value of a brand if there are persistent headlines of a high-profile crisis.
 We’ve mentioned data breaches.
-Other examples of such risks include warranty recalls, pervasive quality failures, corruption violations, serious financial restatements, and reputation-damaging practices disclosed upstream in the supply chain as well as downstream involving channel partners and the ultimate consumers and end users.
+Other examples of such risks include warranty recalls, pervasive quality failures, corruption violations, serious financial restatements, and reputation-damaging practises disclosed upstream in the supply chain as well as downstream involving channel partners and the ultimate consumers and end users.

-Failure to align the organization’s brand identity with how it delivers value to the marketplace and appeals to customers can erode its value over time.
+Failure to align the organisation’s brand identity with how it delivers value to the marketplace and appeals to customers can erode its value over time.
 Likewise, failure to live up to the company’s brand promises — both explicit and implicit — can be just as lethal.
 By contrast, building trust in the marketplace, as previously discussed, can build the value of the brand.

 - Do the board and senior management think strategically about brand¬ing and brand management?
-Is the organization’s brand identity aligned with how it differentiates itself from competitors in delivering value to customers and society?
+Is the organisation’s brand identity aligned with how it differentiates itself from competitors in delivering value to customers and society?
 Is the contribution of branding to shareholder value measured?
 Do the board and senior management provide sufficient oversight of the risks that could impair the company’s brand image significantly?

 - Are the board and executive management focused on the appropriate fundamentals for enhancing and preserving the enterprise’s reputation?
 Does the risk assessment process source significant threats to the company’s reputation and brand image and identify areas requiring consideration of response plans to improve preparedness and rapid response to high-impact, high-velocity and high-persistence scenarios?